How to apply

 - Certified translations for the degree certificate and the final transcript.

-(Portfolio requirement only applies to the MA/Postgraduate Diploma in Landscape Architecture (LSCT123) and to the MA/Postgraduate Diploma in Landscape Studies (LSCT124))
+For applicants to MA/Postgraduate Diploma in Landscape Architecture (LSCT123) and MA/Postgraduate Diploma in Landscape Studies (LSCT124) only

 What happens after your application is received?

-Graduate Admissions will then send a copy of your application to the Department of Landscape, together with your supporting information.
+Graduate Admissions will then send a copy of your application to the Department of Landscape Architecture, together with your supporting information.

 Upon receipt of your application form, Graduate Admissions will send you an acknowledgment e-mail containing your unique Graduate Application number.
 In all subsequent correspondence this number should be quoted, along with your name and the course and Department to which you have applied.

 Once you have received your Graduate Application number you can follow the progress of your application by using the on-line Application Tracking System below.